bluesky/tiled/docs/source/user-guide/deploy-tiled-multi-node.md

 Tiled deployment.

-So HAProxy can use the VIPs, the HAProxy configuration on both load balancers would be updated to bind to the VIPs instead of `*`.
+So HAProxy can use the VIPs, the HAProxy configuration on both load balancers would be updated to bind to the VIPs instead of `*` and add the `transparent` option to allow binding to the VIP even if it is not on the local interface when haproxy starts up.

 For example on `tiled1.mysite.org`:

 ```text
 frontends tiled_frontend